 Owning and operating a small business can be one of the most satisfying things you can do.
-Not only do you get to see your unique business ideas come to life but you also get to turn a tidy profit, assuming your business is successful.
+Not only do you get to see your unique business ideas come to life, but you also get to turn a tidy profit, assuming your business is successful.

 Running A Business Can Cost More Than You Think

 The prospect of turning your hobbies into a side hustle or full-fledged business can certainly be alluring.
 Taking something that interests you and developing it into a business that not only solves problems but lines your pockets at the same time can be a fantastic experience.
-But, it should be noted that even with a solid business plan and what you assume to be enough cash to get a business up and running, there are many factors that play into exactly how much running a business will cost you.
+But, it should be noted that even with a solid business plan and what you assume to be enough cash to get a business up and running, many factors play into exactly how much running a business will cost you.

 There are also the time costs associated with starting a new business, where you’ll likely dedicate nearly all of your time to making sure things are running smoothly, effectively reducing your ability to make money from other venues while trying to get the business up and running.

 Go In With A Solid Understanding

 Take the time to fully budget out what you expect your expenses and cash flow to be in the first months of operation, then go in assuming that your initial budget will be less than what you actually need.
 Know your fixed and variable costs, your one-time versus ongoing costs, and what expenses are essential to getting your business running and not just optional.
-Going in armed with extensive knowledge of not only your own business but all tertiary factors will help you succeed in getting your small business off the ground.
+Going in armed with extensive knowledge of your own business and all tertiary factors will help you succeed in getting your small business off the ground.

 Get Creative When Cutting Costs